 AVM Fred Barnes, the man who led 3 Squadron into the Jet Age in 1956.

-Neil HANDSLEY was a true gentleman who single-handedly rebuilt the Queensland Branch of 3SQN Association and served as President.
-He was an eye-witness to some of the important historical moments in 3SQN's "Jet Age" with Sabres.
+Neil HANDSLEY was a true gentleman.
+He single-handedly rebuilt the Queensland Branch of 3SQN Association and served as President.
+He was an eye-witness to some of the important historical moments of 3SQN's early "Sabre-Jet Age".

 Former 3SQN 1966 Commanding Officer Keith MARTIN, who had a varied and interesting RAAF career, starting with combat in the Pacific in WW2.